Indicial treatment in the public service

 Example :

-If you are in a job whose working hours are set at 70% of the legal working time (i.e. 24 hours 30 instead of 35 hours), your index salary may not be less than 70% the amount of the index treatment of the increased index 366, or €15,134.60 per year, €1,261.21 per month.
+If you are employed in a non-full-time or incomplete job whose working hours are set at 70% of the legal working time (i.e. 24 hours 30 per week instead of 35 hours), your index salary may not be less than 70% the amount of the index treatment of the increased index 366, or €15,134.60 per year, €1,261.21 per month.

 In addition, if you are in a full-time job, your gross index salary cannot be less than the Smic: titleContent raw, or €1,823.03.